Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "What’s today’s traffic report?"

 Dog waved distractedly at the comms station.
 "Same as it’s been the whole trip.
 General advisory of increased Hunter activity.
-I kept the bugout jump charged just in case, but the last beacon didn’t have a specific warning, so…"
+I kept the bugout jump charged just in case, but the last beacon didn’t have a specific warning, so..."

 "Right.
 Shift change?"